-- 5.1 A maximum of 18 players may be used by a team in a match, of whom 2 must be goalkeepers wearing full protective equipment.
-If one of the goalkeepers becomes injured or is suspended during a tournament, that team can continue to use 17 players including only 1 goalkeeper.
-If a team chooses not to include a second goalkeeper in the 18 players, they are limited to using 16 players in a match.
-If a player(s) has been suspended by the Tournament Director for one or more matches then, for those matches, the number of players the team concerned may use will be reduced by the number of players suspended. - 5.2 At a time and place to be agreed upon with the Tournament Director during the Pre-Tournament Briefing Meeting, each Team Manager must deliver the appropriate form nominating: - a the eleven players who will be on the field of play at the commencement of the match; - b subject to regulation 5.1 in relation to goalkeepers, up to seven players who will start on the team bench (unless one or more players has or have been suspended for that match in which case the relevant player(s) should be included on the form but marked with an S); - c the captain and goalkeeper(s) for the match; - d the Team Manager for the match; - e the Coach on the team bench for the match; - f Physiotherapist (if any); - g Medical Doctor (if any). - 5.3 Nominations can only be made from the players and team officials whose names appear on the Team Entry Form, excluding any person who has been suspended from participating in the match by the Tournament Director. - 5.4 A nominated player who becomes incapacitated during warm-up or practice may be replaced by a player whose name appears on the Team Entry Form up to 10 minutes prior to the scheduled starting time of the match.
+- 5.1 A maximum of 12 players may be used by a team in a match.
+If a player(s) has been suspended by the Tournament Director for one or more matches then, for those matches, the number of players the team concerned may use will be reduced by the number of players suspended. - 5.2 At a time and place to be agreed upon with the Tournament Director during the Pre-Tournament Briefing Meeting, each Team Manager must deliver the appropriate form nominating: - a the five players who will be on the field of play at the commencement of the match; - b up to seven players who will start on the team bench (unless one or more players has or have been suspended for that match in which case the relevant player(s) should be included on the form but marked with an S): - c the captain and goalkeeper(s) for the match; - d the Team Manager for the match; - e the Coach on the team bench for the match: - f Physiotherapist (if any); - g Medical Doctor (if any). - 5.3 Nominations can only be made from the players and team officials whose names appear on the Team Entry Form, excluding any person who has been suspended from participating in the match by the Tournament Director. - 5.4 A player nominated to start the match who becomes incapacitated during warm-up or practice may be replaced by a player whose name appears on the Team Entry Form.
 The Team Manager must notify the Technical Officer on duty accordingly, who will inform the Team Manager of the opposing team and the media.